Greece and the Balkans 1960 CE

 The region of Greece and the Aegean Sea is fragmented into steep mountains and valleys, as well as many small islands.
 Over the past centuries this has caused the populations here to form several hundred tiny city-states.
 The mountainous nature of the landscape has encouraged coastal Greek states to look out to sea.
 Many have sent out overseas colonies, so that Greek culture is now spread far and wide across the Mediterranean basin.

-In the centuries after 1000 BCE, contact with Phoenician traders from Syria led to the introduction of the alphabet, amongst other things.
+In the centuries since 1000 BCE, contact with Phoenician traders from Syria has led to the introduction of the alphabet, amongst other things.

 The Greek city-states and the kingdom of Macedon were no match for the rising power of Rome, and by 146 BCE, after a series of wars, the Romans were in complete control of the region.
 The Roman occupation culminated in the destruction of the famous city of Corinth, since resurrected as a Roman colony by Julius Caesar.